 I/Marshall can hit the road in an hour if the urge strikes.
 Having the option to move instead of being required to move is great.
 Right now, we are tired.
 I want to hang here for a bit.

 Where Did We End Up?

-Welp, during our conversations about stopping the full-time life, I had decided I wanted to buy another house.
+Welp, as I mentioned before, during our conversations about stopping the full time life, I decided I wanted to buy another house.
 I asked Marshall if he'd want to live there, too, as my roommate.

-In December of 2020 I bought a house with acreage in Marana, AZ.
+In December of 2020 I bought a house on about 4.5 acres in Avra Valley, AZ.
 It's south of the Phoenix area and Northwest of Tucson.

 It makes for a great winter place as we are forced down here every winter ANYWAY, but this way I/we don't have to move to the same old boring spots basically waiting it out for spring to hit.

 Our travel trailers are parked on the property and I have room for farm animals/horses if that day ever comes where I want them and I have someone to take care of them while I am away.

 Oh, no worries, we are NOT quitting Camp Addict.
 Quite the opposite.